Conformal foliations, K\"ahler twists and the Weinstein construction: Local and global characterisations of the Weinstein constructions

-\end{itemize} \end{lemma} This makes explicit the action of $G_{\tM}$ on $\tP$, by automorphisms of the Sasakian structure.
+\end{itemize} \end{lemma} In \cite[p.
+368]{arn} the contact manifold $(\tM \times \bbR, \di t+\alpha_{\tM})$ is called contactification.
+Lemma \ref{a-inf1} makes explicit the action of $G_{\tM}$ on $\tP$, by automorphisms of the Sasakian structure.
 We prove now that the action of $\Gamma=\pi_1(Q)$ on $\widetilde Q$ splits according to \eqref{ma-split}. \begin{propn} W.r.t. the decomposition \eqref{ma-split} the action of $\, \Gamma$ splits as a product action

 where $C_H(S)$ denotes the centraliser of a set $S$ in the group $H$.
 Therefore, $\Gamma$ induces a product action on $\widetilde M\times \widetilde N$

 \end{propn}

 \begin{proof} The action of $\Gamma$ and $ R^{\tQ}_t$ on $\tilde Q$ commute.
 Moreover, both actions split with respect to \eqref{ma-split}, and hence the actions of $\Gamma$ and $R^{\tQ}_t$ on each factor must commute.
 Therefore on the factor $\tilde N$, $\Gamma$ acts as a subgroup of the centraliser $C_{\Iso (\tilde N, g_{\tilde N})}(G_A)$.
 Similarly, $\Gamma$ acts on $\tilde P$ as a subgroup of $\Iso(\tilde P, g_{\tilde P})$ commuting with the Reeb flow $(R^{\tP}_t)$.
 Since an isometry which preserves the Reeb field of a Sasakian structure preserves the contact form and the transverse complex structure too, \eqref{menahem1} is proven.